Meet the litter picking pals

 “On a nice day it makes you feel very satisfied”, says Di.
 “Clearing all that rubbish from around the daffodils.
 They’re really beautiful and I’d rather that they weren’t drowned in rubbish.”

-Sam and Di admit that keeping the streets clean may not be important for everyone.
+Sam and Di acknowledge that keeping the streets clean may not be important for everyone.

 Di adds, “It’s all very well people like us picking the litter up, but what needs to happen is that people stop dropping it in the first place.
 That’s where people need to be educated.
 I think it has to happen in schools and also parents should be teaching their kids not to drop litter”.